-While the sentencing for money laundering is significant, a seasoned money laundering defense attorney will be able to help you minimize, or even eliminate that exposure.
+While the sentencing for money laundering is significant, a seasoned federal criminal defense attorney will be able to help you minimize, or even eliminate that exposure.

 Significantly, the intent to conceal is a required element of money laundering under 18 U.S.C. § 1956.
 Therefore, if you lack the intent to conceal the source of funds, you cannot be proven guilty of money laundering.
 Many times, people who deal with large sums of money in their jobs (such as bankers or accountants) may be caught in such case, but had no intent to conceal the source of funds.
 Accordingly, such a lack of intent is a defense to money laundering.

-In that vein, duress could also be a defense to money laundering.
-If you believed you or your family would be put in danger if you refused to participate in a money laundering scheme, then that may also serve as a defense to money laundering.
+In that vein, duress could also be a viable defense.
+If you believed you or your family would be put in danger if you refused to participate in a money laundering scheme, then that may also serve as a qualifying defense.